 The Agencia Tributaria is the tax authority that you must know well when buying a house so you are fully aware of your obligations.
 Once a year you will have to pay a property tax in addition to a good initial dose of taxes:

-If you are a non-resident, and you are considering to a buy a property in Spain, you should know there are some tax advantages for residents as: 95% reduction in inheritance tax; exemption from capital gains tax; right to inhabited the property; not being subject to having 3% of the total purchase price withheld and deposited with Spain's tax authorities; unlimited stay; etc. In Spain, to be a tax-resident you must make an annual tax declaration to the Spanish tax office.
+If you are a non-resident, and you are considering buying a property in Spain, you should know there are some tax advantages for residents such as: 95% reduction in inheritance tax; exemption from capital gains tax; right to reside in the property and not being subject to having 3% of the total purchase price withheld and deposited with Spain's tax authorities; unlimited stay; etc. In Spain, to be a tax-resident you must make an annual tax declaration to the Spanish tax office.

 Pay attention to the overall layout, number of bedrooms and bathrooms, kitchen amenities, and storage.
 Visit properties you're seriously interested in at various times of the day to check traffic and congestion, available parking, noise levels and general activities.
 Also, look at comparable houses in the neighbourhood.
 If you are unsure about the price, have the home appraised by a local appraiser, who also look at comparable sales.